 - 1. One-third of the weekly grade comes from the Work Habits Assessment Form, which includes: - a.
-Attendance: Completes assignments on time; takes exams at scheduled times; contributes to class discussion and involved in lab activities; uses work time appropriately. - b.
-Character: Displays academic integrity, trustworthiness, dependability, reliability, initiative, self-discipline, and self-responsibility. - c.
-Teamwork: Respects the rights of others; respects confidentiality; is a team worker; is cooperative; is assertive; demonstrates mannerly behavior in interactions with students and instructor. - d.
-Appearance: Displays appropriate dress, grooming, hygiene, and etiquette; wears full regulation uniform, if required by program. - e.
-Attitude: Displays a willingness to cooperate and accept constructive criticism; sets realistic expectations; approaches assignments with interest. - f.
-Productivity: Follows safety practices, conserves and maintains equipment, materials, and supplies; stays on task and utilizes time constructively. - g.
-Organizational Skills: Manifests skill in prioritizing and management of time and stress; demonstrates flexibility in handling change. - h.
-Communication: Contacts instructor to report problems; asks appropriate questions related to assignments. - i.
-Leadership: Displays leadership skills; appropriately handles criticism, conflicts, and complaints; demonstrates problem-solving capability; maintains appropriate relationships with supervisors and peers: follows chain of command. - j.
-Respect: Deals appropriately with cultural/racial diversity; does not engage in harassment of any kind in written and oral communication. - 2.
+Attendance: Attends class for all scheduled hours assigned, arrives/leaves on time, contribute to class discussion and is actively involved in all activities. - b.
+Character: Displays academic integrity (inclusive of not committing plagiarism), trustworthiness, dependability, reliability, self-discipline, and self-responsibility. - c.
+Teamwork: Respects the rights of others; is a team worker; is cooperative; ensures confidentiality in all classroom, clinical and other matters; demonstrates professional behavior in interactions with peers, preceptors, and instructors. - d.
+Appearance: Displays appropriate dress, grooming, hygiene, and wears full regulation uniform of the day. - e.
+Attitude: Displays a willingness to cooperate and accept constructive criticism; sets realistic expectations; approaches assignments with interest and initiative. - f.
+Productivity: Follows safety practices; conserves materials and supplies; maintains equipment; stays on task and utilizes time constructively; demonstrates proactive leaning through involvement in activities and contributions to class discussions. - g.
+Organization: Manifests skill in prioritizing and management of time and stress; demonstrates flexibility in handling change; completes assignments on time; uses work time appropriately. - h.
+Communication: Contacts instructor to report concerns; notifies instructor of tardy/absence one hour before start of class; seeks clarification and understanding through appropriate, pertinent questions. - i.
+Leadership: Displays leadership skills; appropriately handles conflict and concerns; demonstrates problemsolving capability; maintains appropriate relationships with supervisors/instructors and peers; follows the chain of command. - j.
+Respect: Deals appropriately with cultural/racial diversity; does not engage in harassment of any kind to include but not limited to verbal, nonverbal, and written; addresses instructors and peers in appropriate tone and with appropriate language to include but not limited to electronic (email, text, etc.) communications. - 2.
 One-third of the weekly grade comes from a written test.
-Extra credit or make-up work may be arranged with the instructor. - One-third of the week grade comes from skill mastery.
+Extra credit or make-up work may be arranged with the instructor. - 3.
+One-third of the week grade comes from skill mastery.
 The student must perform, under supervision, all tasks listed in the Department of Education Student Performance Standards.
 Along with this, all written evaluations must be completed with a minimum of 77% accuracy in the Commercial Foods and Culinary Arts Program.